x

 Patients may experience some of the following –

-• Blood in the stool (feces)
+• Blood in the stool (faeces)

 • Dark/black stools